-- Families will be given our calendar of events at the beginning of the school year. - Parents will be notified of Parent meeting dates and times at least one month in advance.
-Meetings will take place at a time convenient for parents, and child care will be provided to minimize barriers to attendance. - Use a tiered behavior system to ensure school safety and promote positive school climate. - Add personnel to support the increase of students.
+- Families will be given our calendar of events at the beginning of the school year. - Parents will be notified of Parent meeting dates and times for at least one month in advance. - Meetings will take place at a time convenient for parents, and child care will be provided. - Use a tiered behavior system to ensure school safety and promote positive school climate. - Add personnel to support the increase of students.